/

 IS PART-FIBRE GOOD ENOUGH FOR GAMING?

 It is acceptable, but not ideal.
-Part-fibre (FTTC) has higher latency (ping) than Full Fibre because the signal has to travel over old copper wires.
-For casual gaming, it is fine, but competitive gamers will notice the difference.
+DSL-based part-fibre services often have higher latency and less consistent performance than full fibre because of the copper last mile and the access technology being used.
+For casual gaming, it is usually fine, but competitive gamers may notice the difference.

 HOW DO I KNOW IF I HAVE PART-FIBRE?

 Check your speed.
-If your download speed is between 30Mbps and 70Mbps and your upload speed is much lower (e.g., 10Mbps), you may be on FTTC/DSL or cable — confirm by checking your ISP’s access type (FTTC/FTTP/HFC) in your account, router status page, or an availability checker.
-Full fibre often enables much higher uploads (sometimes symmetrical, depending on provider/package).
-Symmetry alone isn’t a universal test — confirm the access type (FTTP/FTTC/HFC).
+If your download speed is between 30Mbps and 70Mbps and your upload speed is much lower (for example around 10Mbps), you may be on FTTC/DSL or cable — confirm by checking your ISP’s access type (FTTC/FTTP/HFC) in your account, router status page, or an availability checker.
+Full fibre often enables much higher uploads, and sometimes symmetrical ones, depending on the provider and package.

 IS CABLE INTERNET (XFINITY/VIRGIN) PART-FIBRE?

-Technically, yes.
-Cable internet uses fibre to the street and coaxial cable to the home.
-It is generally faster than DSL-based part-fibre (capable of 1Gbps downloads) but still lacks the upload speeds and reliability of pure Full Fibre (FTTP).
+Broadly, yes.
+Cable internet usually runs on an HFC (hybrid fibre-coax) network: fibre goes to a local node, and coaxial cable covers the final stretch to the home.
+It is generally faster than DSL-based part-fibre for downloads, but it still usually lacks the upload performance and consistency of pure Full Fibre (FTTP).